jimmydoi/jimmydoi.github.io/_talks/2024-03-24-Sendai-SBI-talk.md

 ---
-title: "Simulation-based Inference: Lecture Materials from the STUB Network"
+title: "Simulation-based Inference: Materials for Japanese Translation of Two New Lectures"
 collection: talks
 type: "(Presented in Japanese)"
 permalink: /talks/2024-03-24-Sendai-SBI-talk